GoogleChrome/lighthouse-ci/docs/configuration.md

                              multiple URLs.
   --staticDistDir            The build directory where your HTML files to run Lighthouse on are
                              located.
+  --filterUrl                A URL to not include in Lighthouse testing when using staticDistDir.
+                             Use this flag multiple times to filter multiple URLs.
   --isSinglePageApplication  If the application is created by Single Page Application, enable
                              redirect to index.html.
   --chromePath               The path to the Chrome or Chromium executable to use for collection.